300 Series: Administration

 Legal Reference (Code of Iowa): §§ 279.8, .21; 281 IAC 12.4

-IASB Reference: 303.2
+IASB Reference: 303.02

-303.2 - Administrator Contract and Contract Non-Renewal
+303.2 - Licensed Administrator: Contract and Contract Non-Renewal

-The length of the contract for employment between an administrator and the school board will be determined by the board and stated in the contract.
+The length of the contract for employment between an administrator and the board will be determined by the board and stated in the contract.
 The contract will also state the terms of the employment.

 It is the responsibility of the superintendent to create a contract for each administrative position.
+The board may issue temporary and nonrenewable contracts in accordance with law.

 Adopted: 8/14